Climate-Justice-Montreal/cjm/README.md

 3. Click on ```Create new file```.
 4. Name the file, beginning with the date, in this format: ```YYYY-MM-DD-your-title.md```.
 For instance, you could name a post ```2020-05-24-hello-world.md```.
 5. Copy and paste the front matter below.
 This front matter is explained in detail in this README, but all you need to do is copy and paste this at the tippy top of your file:
+6. If the post has a translated version, be sure to keep both the English _and_ French versions in both the CJM and the JCM repositories.
+The automated translation system needs all translated posts and pages to be within both repositories.
 ```
 ---
 title: Introduction to CJM